Texas Lutheran University: Residence halls

 On-campus apartments include the North, South Efficiency, and Glazener apartments, as well as Bogisch family housing.
-All on-campus units, with the exception of Bogisch family housing, are available to junior and senior level students.
+All on-campus units except for Bogisch family housing, are available to junior and senior-level students.
 The North and South apartments are two-bedroom units and house up to four students.
 The North units are equipped with a full kitchen, and the South units include a kitchenette.

-Glazener apartments have two bedrooms with full kitchens, and house up to two students.
+Glazener apartments have two bedrooms with a full kitchen and house up to two students.

-Bogisch family housing is reserved for students who are married or have children, and have two bedrooms with a full kitchen.
+Bogisch family housing is reserved for students who are married or have children and have two bedrooms with a full kitchen.

-Centennial Hall is the newest residence hall and features traditional community bathrooms.The resident hall is co-ed, with 160 beds.
+Centennial Hall is the newest residence hall and features traditional community bathrooms.
+The resident hall is co-ed, with 160 beds.

 Alumni Student Center

 The ASC is located at the north end of the quadrangle.
-Inside is the bookstore, Lucky's Kennel snack bar, lounges, meeting rooms, a post office for on-campus mail, student publications offices and lab, and an academic computer lab.
+Inside is the bookstore, Lucky's Kennel snack bar, lounges, meeting rooms, a post office for on-campus mail, student publications offices and labs, and an academic computer lab.
 The ASC has offices for counseling, career development, and student activities.